Roland BN-20 Comparison vs OKI8432WT | Print Systems for Custom T-Shirt Printing

 The VersaStudio BN-20 is the name of Roland’s “print and cut” t-shirt solution.
 It’s a printer and cutter combination that can also be used for small signage and thin decals.

-However, here we will will be comparing their printer to the the OKI8432WT, both white toner printers are part of the Digital HeatFX™ custom t-shirt transfer system.
+But if the custom t-shirt business is your primary focus – here we will will be comparing their printer to the the OKI8432WT white toner printer as part of the Digital HeatFX™ custom t-shirt transfer system.

 First, we’ll take a look at how each system works, then give you some pros and cons.